farahdq/soal-shift-sisop-modul-3-I04-2021/README.md

 If b > a -> a!
 If 0 -> 0

-based on the results of matrix multiplication at point 2a, calculations are performed with a new matrix which has been explained by the elders on the question.
-Where on each calculation cel matrix should use a thread. first done the declaration of two-dimensional arrays in this program and I use the struct in this program to facilitate the acquisition of the data that I want to get.
+first done the declaration of two-dimensional arrays in this program and I use the struct in this program to facilitate the acquisition of the data that I want to get.
 The program is as follows:
 	#include <stdio.h>
 	#include <sys/ipc.h>
 	#include <sys/shm.h>